ZayneBerndt/ZayneBerndt.github.io/_posts/2017-12-28-feature-images.md

 title: Firebase Realtime Database
 feature-img: "img/sample_feature_img.png"
 ---
-I've used Firebase in a few of my projects, Along the way I’ve learned some lessons about how best to use the platform to meet my needs.
-Firebase is a document-oriented / NoSQL database, and thus shares many of the characteristics of those platforms, but also has some unique traits of its own to learn.
+I've used Firebase in a few of my projects, along the way I’ve learned some lessons about how best to use the platform to meet my needs.
+Firebase is a document-oriented / NoSQL database and thus shares many of the characteristics of those platforms but also has some unique traits of its own to learn.
 Here’s a quick brain-dump of what I have discovered along the way.

 <h4><strong>RTM!</strong></h4>
 SDK documentation is usually terrible, so many of us tend to skim for the high points and return to it later (or never).
 The opposite is true here.
-The Guides and Samples are easy to follow, and the Reference docs are both thorough and deceptively brief.
-Almost every time our team had a question or issue, we found the solution in something we missed in the docs.
-We ultimately sat down and read every word straight through, and it was 3 hours well spent.
+The Guides and Samples are easy to follow and the Reference docs are both thorough and deceptively brief.
+Almost every time I had a question or issue, I found the solution in something I missed in the docs.
+I ultimately sat down and read every word straight through, and it was 3 hours well spent.

-It is a common misconception that document-oriented databases make up-front planning about how data will be structured less important.
-This is a myth.
-If anything, we have found the opposite: they require more.

-There is nothing unusual about saying good planning can help squeeze the most performance out of any software component.
-But in SQL databases it’s usually straightforward to fix planning mistakes either by just joining more tables, doing sub-queries, or doing bulk data updates.
-Since Firebase doesn’t have these concepts, take the time to sit down and actually model your data and access patterns ahead of time.
-You’ll be glad you did.

 <h4><strong>Corollary: “Schema-less” does not mean brain-less! </strong></h4>